sweirich/pi-forall/notes.md

       ----------- var
       G |- x : A

-Functions get function types
+Variables are introduced into the context when we type check abstractions.

         G, x:A |- a : B
 	 ---------------------------------    lambda
      G |- \x.a : (x:A) -> B